Michigan Birth Records Search

 To speak with someone about questions you can reach them at 517-335-8666, press option #4.

-Types of Michigan Birth Records
+Types of MI Birth Records

-Michigan offers a few different types of birth records that you can purchase based on your needs.
+The state offers a few different types of birth records that you can purchase based on your needs.

 - Certified Birth Certificate - this is a legal document verifying your identity, and you can use it when applying for government jobs, the military or to get a driver’s license or passport.
 This type is printed on special paper with a raised, embossed seal.